 Popular around the world (especially in former Portuguese colonies like Macau and Mozambique), Pastéis de Nata are eggy custard tarts notable for their bright yellow color and creamy texture.
 Monks invented Pastéis de Nata in Belém centuries ago, but they’re as relevant today as they were when crafty clergymen concocted the heavenly Portuguese desserts.

-Caramelization makes the top of authentic Pastéis de Nata dark brown to almost burnt, but the color does not negatively impact the flavor.
+Caramelization makes the top of Pastéis de Nata dark brown to almost burnt, but the color does not negatively impact the flavor.
 Though we’ve eaten duds in cities around the world, we’ve never had a Pastel de Nata in Lisbon that was less than wonderful.

 Each shop’s Natas have super slight, unique differences in flavor and texture.
 If you’re savvy with your time, you can taste a range of Lisbon custard tarts and find your personal favorite.